pyokosmeme/FGtoAshes/PMC.md

 low E, for lack of a better word, is good. low E is right, low E works. low E clarifies, cuts through the devolution post-modern digital insanity and clarifies your place in the universe.

-J is the bandwidth, the coupling constant, but it's like if you could have -bits/s. i sent that email? fuck you, no i didn't. i get that back, give it back.
+J is the bandwidth, the coupling constant, but its like if you could have -bits/s. i sent that email? fuck you, no i didn't. i get that back, give it back.

  ```
 J < 0